hphelion/documentation/cloudos/install.md

 Welcome!
 The following topics explain how to install &amp; configure your clouds with the HP Cloud OS platform.

 It's important to read the topics and perform the described steps in order.
-While some steps are optional, the sequence that you'll follow in the HP Cloud OS Operational Dashboard does matter to ensure a proper deployment of your cloud.
+While some steps are optional, the sequence that you'll follow in the HP Cloud OS Operational Dashboard is significant, to ensure a proper deployment of your cloud.

+Install and Setup the Admin Node:

 * [Installation Overview](/cloudos/install/overview/)
 * [Before You Install](/cloudos/install/before-you-install/)